Lancaster bus station

 Lancaster bus station serves the city of Lancaster, Lancashire, England.
 The bus station was funded by both the Lancashire County Council and Lancaster City Council.
-The station, situated in the centre of the city, was re-built and opened in 2001, is staffed full-time, completely covered and consists of 20 stands, a travel centre, a refreshment kiosk, on site toilet facilities and an electronic passenger information board.
+The station, situated in the centre of the city, was rebuilt and opened in 2001, replacing the previous bus station dating to 1939.
+It is staffed full-time, completely covered and consists of 20 stands, a refreshment kiosk, on-site toilet facilities and an electronic passenger information board.
 Directly outside the bus station is Lancaster's main taxi rank.